Assist users of managed Android devices

 - Create Android for Work Profile: If your organization is enrolled in the Android for Work program, users can create a Work Profile on their Android 5.0+ device that supports Android for Work.
 Users can easily install business apps that have been recommended or created by your organization from Google Play for Work.
 Android for Work lets users effortlessly switch between work and personal apps.
 Business apps appear with personal apps in the launcher and recent apps list, but business app icons have badges that clearly distinguish them.

 - Google Apps for Work, Education, or Government

 - Sign in to the Google Admin console.

-- (optional) Create Organizational units to put your users in to enforce specific device policies.
+- (optional) Create Organizational units for your users so you can enforce specific device policies.

-- Before checking Enforce policies on Android devices or Enable device activation, email your Android users instructing them to download the Google Apps Device Policy app from Google Play.
+- Before checking either Manage Android devices or Require admin approval for device activation, email your Android users instructing them to download the Google Apps Device Policy app from Google Play.